+Home | Museum | Wanted | Advertising | Articles |

 A site specializing

-in information on early LSI chipsets used in calculators.
+in information on early LSI chip sets used in calculators.

 Sergei Frolov's Soviet Digital Electronics Museum